GeoffC31415/Trader/README.md

 ## Requirements

 ### Functional
-- Player can select a starter ship and optionally enable tutorial guidance.
+- Player can select a starter ship (Freighter, Clipper, Miner, or Test Ship) and optionally enable tutorial guidance.
-- Player can fly in 3D, dock/undock, and interact with station UIs.
+- Player can fly in 3D with engine power control, dock/undock, and interact with station UIs.
-- Market UI shows station inventory with buy/sell prices, stock, and action buttons per commodity.
+- Market UI shows station inventory with buy/sell prices, stock, reputation discounts, and action buttons per commodity.
 - Fabrication UI lists recipes for the current station and allows converting inputs to outputs.
+- Contracts system allows accepting delivery missions with reputation requirements, multipliers, and bonus rewards.
+- Station personas greet the player on docking with unique flavor text and tips.
-- Journal shows trades and derived profit per commodity.
+- Journal shows trades, derived profit per commodity, and suggested profitable routes (Navigation Array/Market Intel gated).
-- Routes panel shows suggested profitable routes (requires Navigation Array/Market Intel as gated).
+- Traders panel displays NPC metrics and route profitability (Market Intel gated).
-- Upgrades are available at shipyards; city provides Union membership.
+- Upgrades are available at shipyards; city provides Union membership; ship replacement at shipyards.
 - Mining is possible at belts when near the ring and the ship has a Mining Rig.
-- NPC traders move between stations and adjust station stock on arrival.
+- NPC traders move between stations and adjust station stock on arrival; escort ships assist player cargo when reputation is high.
+- Tutorial system guides through: dock at city → accept mission → travel to refinery → buy fuel → deliver fuel.

 ### Non-functional
 - Responsive and smooth rendering at 60 FPS target on modern hardware.